Dojo Etiquette – Aikido Dos and Don’ts

 8. Remove watches, rings and other jewelry before practice so as to not hurt yourself during practice.

-9. Do not bring food or gum with you into the dojo.
+9. Please do not bring food or gum with you into the dojo.

 10. Please keep your finger and toe nails cut short to avoid scratching others.